OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   *  detecting suspicious inputs (see DETECTODDINPUT and DETECTADVERSARIALINPUT)

   Links to standards:
   * 27002 Control 8.16 Monitoring activities.
-Gap: good coverage with the particularity: monitoring needs to look for specific patterns of AI attacks (e.g. model attacks through use).
+Gap: covers this control fully, with the particularity: monitoring needs to look for specific patterns of AI attacks (e.g. model attacks through use).
 The 27002 control has no details on that.
   * ISO/IEC 42001 B.6.2.6 discusses AI system operation and monitoring.
-Gap: complete coverage, but on a high abstraction level.
+Gap: covers this control fully, but on a high abstraction level.
   * See [OpenCRE](https://www.opencre.org/cre/058-083).
 Idem

 * RATELIMIT (runtime appsec).
 Limit frequency of access to the model (e.g. API) - preferably per user.